Wall Street Pummels DuPont de Nemours Inc. (DD) After Recent Earnings Report

 Is It Worth Investing in DuPont de Nemours Inc. (NYSE :DD) Right Now?

-DuPont de Nemours Inc. (NYSE:DD) scored a price-to-earnings ratio above its average ratio, recording 29.62 x from its present earnings ratio.
+DuPont de Nemours Inc. (NYSE:DD) scored a price-to-earnings ratio above its average ratio, recording 29.52 x from its present earnings ratio.
 Plus, the 36-month beta value for DD is at 1.46.
-Opinions of the stock are interesting as 16 analysts out of 22 who provided ratings for DuPont de Nemours Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 5 rated it as “hold,” and 0 as “sell.”

 5 Undervalued Stocks For 2023